-Chinese Dumplings (or jiaozi) are a traditional food to eat on New Year’s Eve, symbolizing good luck and wealth.
+Chinese Dumplings (or jiaozi) are a traditional food enjoyed on Chinese New Year (February 12, 2021), symbolizing good luck and wealth.
 The classic Chinese dumpling is filled with a pork and garlic chive base to which cabbage and scallions are added.
-We’ve also included a simple soy dipping sauce recipe.
+We’ve also included a delicious soy dipping sauce recipe.

 Whether you are Chinese or not, these dumplings are a classic comfort food which everyone enjoys!
 And who couldn’t use some good luck?